Skip to content

 {Istio} ambient mode offers the following benefits:

-* *Simplified opeartions* that removes the need to manage sidecar injection and lifecycle, reducing the complexity of mesh adoption and operations.
+* *Simplified operations* that remove the need to manage sidecar injection, reducing the complexity of mesh adoption and operations.

-* *Reduced resource consumption* by centralizing L4 feature in the Ztunnel proxy that reduces resource overhead per pod.
+* *Reduced resource consumption* with a per-node Ztunnel proxy that provides L4 service mesh features and an optional `waypoint` proxy that reduces resource overhead per pod.

-* *Incremental adoption* that enables workloads to join the mesh with L4 features like mutual Transport Layer Security (mTLS) and basic policies and also, opt for L7 features selectively using `waypoint` proxies.
+* *Incremental adoption* that enables workloads to join the mesh with the L4 features like mutual Transport Layer Security (mTLS) and basic policies with optional `waypoint` proxies added later to use L7 service mesh features, such as HTTP(L7) traffic management.

 +